RobertGollagher/Freeputer/README.md

 [Freeputer&nbsp;2.0](pre-alpha/pre-alpha2.0) is coming!

-It is expected as an alpha release in late 2017.
+It is expected as an alpha release in the second half of 2018.

 ## So where's the code?